-Lift Louisiana Demands the End Family Separations at the U.S. Border
+Lift Louisiana Demands an End to Family Separations at the U.S. Border

 Lift Louisiana stands completely with immigrant families regardless of their citizenship status.
 We emphatically condemn the racist, xenophobic and inhumane actions of the Trump Administration, particularly Jeff Sessions, Steven Miller and the Department of Homeland Security and immigration enforcement.
 The administration continues to demonize those who wish to enter our country in search of a better life.
 We know that families are stronger together, especially when facing an uncertain future and fleeing trauma and oppression.
 This policy ignores the conditions of violence that exist in many of the countries from where families are arriving and fails to acknowledge the United States’ culpability in creating instability in those countries.
 We join hundreds of organizations and thousands of U.S. citizens and residents in supporting families and condemning these actions.
 While the administration has put forward an executive order to address this policy, it remains unclear whether this is enough to halt the separation of families.
 We call on our elected officials to do the right thing: